What’s wrong with being childlike?

 To be childlike is to have a sense of curiosity, playfulness and whimsy.
 Most adults agree that these are good qualities to maintain at any age.
 A willingness to keep learning and an ability to find delight in small details—this is what makes life interesting.
 So why not tap into the core of our humanity when talking about mature ideas?

 When I’ve worked on technology brands, an illustrated, brightly colored approach is often welcomed.
 Technology marketers know that products without a human context are impossible to relate to.
 Whimsy, playfulness and visual surprises bring abstract, sometimes dry ideas to life.
-Just look at Google.
-They don’t shy away from a boldly youthful brand identity, and I don’t see anyone questioning their legitimacy.

-Whether something appears childlike or not is highly subjective, so I acknowledge that my opinion on this issue isn’t absolute.
+Whether something appears childlike or not is highly subjective, so I acknowledge that my opinion isn’t absolute.
 I also understand that playfulness isn’t right for every brand.
 In general, I welcome a visual environment that’s filled with bright, fun colors and thoughtful, uniquely crafted imagery.
 I don’t see any need to tone down whimsy in design.
 The world is serious enough as it is.